antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## Data

-(Most of) the data used in the tutorial is available [here](../../Data).
+(Most of) the data used is available [here](../../Data).

 ## Visual aids

-Here is a flow chart diagram that tracks the LSA workflows:
+Here is a flow chart diagram for the typical LSA workflows:

 ![LSAWorkflows](../../Diagrams/LSA-workflows.jpg)

-Here is `LSAMon` pipeline diagram:
+Here is a `LSAMon` pipeline diagram:

 ![LSAMonPipeline](../../Diagrams/LSAMon-pipeline.jpg)